Sabaudian/Music_Genre_Classification_project/README.md

 ```

 ## Information:
-the dataset used for built this project is the notorious GTZAN dataset, recovered from kaggle (_**link to database:** https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification_).
+the dataset used for this project is the notorious GTZAN dataset, recovered from kaggle (_**link to database:** https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification_).

 In the **utils** directory,
 there are all that classes used for preprocessing the dataset and performing data augmentation